 Programme of Work Review

 Secretariat discussed steps required to progress Mod_03_18 Autoproducer Credit Cover.
 Possible timescales were discussed regarding the establishment of a working group and development of version 2.0 of this proposal.
 Proposer has communicated that the interim measures in place are working satisfactorily and expressed their wish to be involved in any subsequent working group.
 Committee agreed to review this proposal at the next meeting and review timescales.
+Regulatory Authorities noted their FRR on Mod_03_18 ensures a more generic reference to ‘Day 2’ for that Mod has been applied so it’s not directly reliant on MOD_03_18.

 SEMO presented analysis undertaken following the RA decision to request further work on Mod_02_17 Unsecured Bad Energy Debt & Unsecured Bad Capacity Debt Timelines.
 SEMO highlighted that there had been changes to banking timelines in this area.